Another Teacher Has Been Suspended For Allegedly Having Ties To White Supremacist Group

 A California teacher was placed on administrative leave after alleged ties to a white supremacist group came to light, San Jose Inside reports.

 Earlier this week, officials at Valley Christian School in San Jose, California, confirmed that 30-year-old Kyle Scheuerlein was suspended, pending the outcome of an official investigation into his alleged connection with Identity Evropa, an American neo-Nazi and white supremacist organization.
-The group, which was originally established back in March 2016, has been designated as a hate group by the Southern Poverty Law Center.
+The group, which was originally established back in March of 2016, has been designated as a hate group by the Southern Poverty Law Center.
 Earlier this year, the group rebranded itself as American Identity Movement (AIM).

-Valley Christian COO Rob Valiton explained (in an email to San Jose Inside) that the private Christian high school moved to suspend Scheuerlein the moment the accusations came to light.
+Valley Christian COO Rob Valiton explained, in an email to San Jose Inside, that the private Christian high school moved to suspend Scheuerlein the moment the accusations came to light.

 “Any membership of affiliation with a racist group of any kind is not only against our conduct standards, it is in conflict with our mission,” Valiton’s email to San Jose Inside reads.
 “If proven true, these allegations are not acceptable and will not be tolerated.
 This matter will be thoroughly investigated and addressed accordingly.”